navindatguy/bar-case-quiz/README.md

 - Case opinion text from CAP is public domain — safe to store, redistribute, and build on.
-- LLM-generated questions are derivative content **you** create from public domain source text — not copied from any commercial provider.
+- llm should exist to create said questions, and not inject anything, so product quality is important to look at.
 - Every generated question stores a citation and excerpt pointer back to the source case, so answers are auditable rather than opaque.
-- This is a study aid, not legal advice, and isn't a substitute for official bar prep materials — consider adding a disclaimer in the UI.
+- This is a study aid, not legal advice, and isnt a substitute for official bar prep materials. disclaimer in the UI?

 ## Roadmap